 where the numerator has been integrated over the first second of observation.
 The value found is quite high.
 RMSs are very efficient at converting kinetic energy into radiation energy since almost all dissipated energy is taken by the photons.
 This is different compared to collisionless shocks where the radiation ends up with no more than the fraction of dissipated energy given to electrons, which is usually of the order $\sim 0.1$ \citep{SironiSpitkovsky2011}.
 However, in contrast to collisionless shocks, the radiation downstream of an RMS suffers from adiabatic degrading, which can severely decrease the radiated gamma-ray efficiency.
-That the reverse shock terminates at low optical depth is the reason for the high $\eta_\gamma$ in this case.
-As a consistency check, we find that kinetic energy at the photosphere $E_{\rm kin} (R_{\rm ph}) = \Gamma(R_{\rm ph}) M_{\rm tot}c^2$ is $\approx 79\%$ of the total energy, where $M_{\rm tot} = {\dot M}t_e$ is the total ejected mass, implying that the kinetic plus radiated energy is equal to $E_{\rm tot}$ within $2\%$.
-This means that we have not artificially injected too much energy into the photons during the RMS modeling.
+That the reverse shock terminates at low optical depth was the reason for the high $\eta_\gamma$ in this case.
+As a consistency check, we found that kinetic energy at the photosphere $E_{\rm kin} (R_{\rm ph}) = \Gamma(R_{\rm ph}) M_{\rm tot}c^2$ was $\approx 79\%$ of the total energy, where $M_{\rm tot} = {\dot M}t_e$ is the total ejected mass, implying that the kinetic plus radiated energy was equal to $E_{\rm tot}$ within $2\%$.
+This means that we did not artificially inject too much energy into the photons during the RMS modelling.

-The duration of the pulse is short, with a duration comparable to the ejecta duration $t_e$.
-It is of the same order as the observed geometrical timescale at the photosphere $t_{\rm geo} = (1+z) R_{\rm ph}/2c\Gamma^2$, which, for the obtained $R_{\rm ph} \approx 3\times10^{13}~$cm and $\Gamma(R_{\rm ph}) \approx 130$, gives $t_{\rm geo} \approx 0.06~$s.
-In the current paper, we assumed that the modeled ejecta constituted the whole jet, using a vacuum boundary condition on both sides.
-A more complex environment would lead to a more complex light curve consisting of many, potentially overlapping pulses.
+The duration of the pulse was short, with a duration comparable to the ejecta duration, $t_e$.
+It was of the same order as the observed geometrical timescale at the photosphere $t_{\rm geo} = (1+z) R_{\rm ph}/2c\Gamma^2$, which, for the obtained $R_{\rm ph} \approx 3\times10^{13}~$cm and $\Gamma(R_{\rm ph}) \approx 130$, gives $t_{\rm geo} \approx 0.06~$s.
+In this paper, we focused on a single internal collision.
+A more complex environment would lead to a more complex light curve consisting of many, potentially overlapping pulses, (see further discussion in Section \ref{subsec:disc_complicated_light_curve}).
 Furthermore, additional surrounding material can keep the downstream region compressed, which increases the photospheric radius and the observed geometrical timescale.
-While the aforementioned complexities can moderately increase the pulse duration, many GRBs have pulse durations that are much longer than what we find here \citep{GolkhouButler2014}.
+While the aforementioned complexities can moderately increase the pulse duration, many GRBs have pulse durations that are much longer than what we found here \citep{GolkhouButler2014}.
 These pulses require emission at larger radii, potentially originating from shocks above the photosphere.